davidmold/s3lib/readme.md

 # s3lib

-A small library for reading and writing json objects to keys in an s3 bucket
+A small library for reading and writing json objects to keys in an s3 bucket.

 ## Usage